 (3) If a driver stops the taxi during the period of a hiring to refuel the taxi, consult a road directory or for some other purpose not requested by the hirer, he or she shall pause the meter until the journey is recommenced.

 9A.
-Hirer shall pay fare at termination of hiring or as otherwise agreed
+Hirer not paying fare at termination of hiring or as otherwise agreed, offence

 The hirer of a taxi who is obliged to pay for carriage in the taxi any fare that is in accordance with the Act commits an offence if —